 This training is open to anyone who wishes to attend.
 All those in leadership roles are encouraged to participate.
 This training is essential for all Franconia Conference credentialed leaders renewal process.
 Trainings will be held:

 - Saturday, May 19, 8:30 am – 4:30 pm, Perkiomenville Mennonite Church (map)

 - Saturday, September 15, 8:30 am – 4:30 pm, Centro de Alabanza (map)

-- Albany, NY – TBD being offered in collaboration with New York Conference
+- Saturday, September 29, 8:30 am – 4:30 pm, Albany, NY.
+Specific location TBD.
+This training is being offered in collaboration with New York Conference